theManniMaster/travel.shots/README.md

 Things I learned while making this project:

-1. Client-side routing using react-router-dom and <Routes>.
+1. Client-side routing using react-router-dom and &lt;Routes&gt;.
 2. React reducers.
 3. React state contexts.
 4. Using Contexts with Reducers for managing state of multiple components from a central point.